-Click on any section in the table of contents to quickly skip to it.
+Follow the table of contents to quickly skip to any section.
 Print this brochure to bring to your next appointment as a reference.

-What you should know about heart valve failure
+What you should know about heart valve disease and heart valve failure

 Aortic stenosis is a deadly type of heart valve disease and most common in people over 65.